carla-simulator/carla/UE5_BUILD_README.md

 # Building CARLA in Linux with Unreal Engine 5.3

 > [!NOTE]
 > This build process is implemented and tested for Ubuntu 22.04.
-We recommend to use this Ubuntu version.
+CARLA UE5 will not be supported for Ubuntu 20.04.

 ## Set up the environment